 “Would you want me to go out with you in my sweats and running shoes?”

 This time, at his irritated insistence, I went with him to his closet to help him pick out his outfit.

 My husband has a fairly extensive collection of cashmere sweaters.
 His mother has given him one for Christmas pretty much every year since we’ve been married.
-So of course that’s what I suggested.
+So that’s what I suggested.
 And though I wasn’t thrilled with the dad jeans he put on, I let that go – and the running shoes, too.
 He had made an effort, and I really, really appreciated it.

 As we headed out the door, I looked over at my handsome, well-dressed husband and said, “Let’s just go to Costco and then get some lunch.
 You hate shopping.”

-Needless to say, he was the best dressed guy at Costco that day.
+Needless to say, he was the best-dressed guy at Costco that day.